 Keeping up with technology is important no matter what industry you are in.
-In addition to facilitating effective career growth, it improves over all communication in the work place and online.
-Adapting and adjusting your business to the changing trends in technology is critical to making decisions that effect the future of your organization.
+In addition to facilitating effective career growth, it improves overall communication in the workplace and online.
+Adapting and adjusting your business to the changing trends in technology is critical to making decisions that affect the future of your organization.

-We've compiled a glossary of technology terminology for 2022 as a reference to concepts, processes, and solutions in the information technology sector.
+We’ve compiled a glossary of technical terminology for 2022 as a reference to concepts, processes, and solutions in the information technology sector.

-Access control – The means by which the ability to see and modify files is allowed or disallowed, which may or may not include physical access control to restricted areas.
+Access control – How the ability to see and modify files is allowed or disallowed, which may or may not include physical access control to restricted areas.

-Access point – A device that allows wireless equipment to connect with a wired network.
+Access point – A device that allows wireless equipment to connect to a wired network.

 API – Stands for Application Programming Interface (API).
 It’s an interface that governs interactions between software intermediaries, defining which calls and requests are allowed, and so on.